radioation/Devastar/README.md

 # Devastar
-This project will create a flatscreen lightgun to work with my Sega Menacer game (and any other Menacer game if I get it to work)
+This project is my attempt to create a flatscreen lightgun for work with my Sega Menacer game (and any other Menacer game if I get it to work)

 It is currently in its early stages and will be a while before it becomes usable.

-## LM1881
+# LM1881

-## Faking a Menacer
+# Faking a Menacer
+## Circuit

 ## Menacer X/Y Positioning
 Setting the menacer position means setting TH at the appropriate time.
 I can use